qiwi/FeatureToggle/README.md

 Feature toggle library for Android.

-**FeatureToggle** library uses feature flags that stored in Json and parsed into Kotlin classes.
-Feature flags can be loaded from multiple data sources.
-Feature factories are used to provide actual features implementations.
+## Overview

+`FeatureToggle` library allows to configure features of Android application in runtime using feature flags.
+Common usecases:
+- [Trunk-Based Developement](https://trunkbaseddevelopment.com) when developers can release application with not production ready code in main branch and hide this code behind a feature flag.
+- Safe release with new implementation of critical part of application.
+If critial problem found in new implementation, developers can switch to old implementation using feature flag.
+- A/B testing when feature flags used to switch between multiple feature implementations.

+When using `FeatureToggle` library each dynamic feature in Android application must been represent as separate class or interface with multiple implementations.
+Each dynamic feature have `Feature Flag` with unique key and `FeatureFactory`.

+`Feature Flag` is Kotlin class that contains one or more fields that describe feature config.

+`Feature Flag`s can be loaded from multiple `FeatureFlagDataSource`s. `FeatureFlagDataSource` have priority, that used to decide from which `FeatureFlagDataSource` apply specific `Feature Flag`.
+`Feature Flag`s stored in Json and in runtime represented as Koltin objects.

+`FeatureFactory` is responsible to create feature object using provided `Feature Flag` object to make a decision how to create feature object.

-Registry of current application feature flags and factories are created using annotation processors.
+`FeatureToggle` library automatically generates registries of current application feature flags and factories using annotation processors.

 ## Quick Start